eficode-academy/codeascode/Aarhus-Instructions.md

 Don't focus on using fancy language constructs or using a fancy algorithm.
 The actual coding exercise is not important - instead focus on the process of making small incremental changes, commiting and pushing them, and see how the Continuous Delivery Pipeline works.

-## Iteration four
+## Step V
 Setup performance test

-## Iteration five
-Implement a Pretested Integration workflow

-Add [pre-tested integration](https://wiki.jenkins-ci.org/display/JENKINS/Pretested+Integration+Plugin) for your build.
+## Step VI - Extend your pipeline
+Now that we have a basic pretested integration setup that only allows "good" commits on master, it is time to continue the CD storyline and add other verification steps "post-integration".

+Suggestions might include:

+  * Run functional tests
+  * Deploy your webapp "to a test environment", e.g. on port 8081.
+  * Use the included Dockerized siege-engine tool to load test your application.
+  * Can you find a simple code coverage tool for go or other static analysis?
+  * Release notes?
+  * Versioning?

+If a commit passes through your pipeline and has "sufficient" quality, it is time to deploy it to production.
+E.g. port 80

-## Iteration six
+## Step VII

 Continue work on the roman numerals converter.
-If you have already completed the full converter, this is the time where you might spend a little time improving or refactoring your implementation.
+If you have already completed the full converter, try to see if you can improve the way you test it.

-There are many ways of solving the problem:

- * Naively
- * Iteratively
- * Recursively using switch cases [Go Language - Switch](https://golang.org/doc/effective_go.html#switch)
- * Creatively :-)

-## Iteration seven
+Ideas could be:

+ * Can you write plain true unit tests instead of functional http tests?
+ * Can you find a way of splitting up your tests, so that you can control when to run unit tests and when to run http tests?

+## Optional tasks to keep you going
+### Writing jobDSL
-Try to re-create one or more of your build jobs using JobDSL
+ * Try to re-create one or more of your build jobs using JobDSL.
+ * Try to use jobDSL to set up a Jenkins "Pipeline View" to show your pipeline status.

+## Using the provided JobDSL and analysing the created pipeline.
+ * The gowebserver actually has a JobDSL script that sets up a pipeline for the project.
+Try to get it running in a seed job that polls for changes.
+ * Experiment with making simple iterative changes to the pipeline and see the seed job recreate the generated jobs.
+ * Try to understand all the weird things that the pipeline steps do to pass parameters on to the downstream jobs.